 The city is also a service centre for the cattle industry, with outback stations and townships being a part of the hinterland up the Gulf country and across to the Northern Territory.

-Mount Isa is a wonderful place to raise a family, facilities within the city are all a handy 5 – 10 mins drive or less, there is a selection of schools both state and catholic, a large assortment of sporting,musical and cultural groups and associations along with fishing and camping opportunities within the area.
-Mount Isa has two Catholic Primary Schools and a Senior Catholic College, one Christian College, six State Primary Schools, one State Junior Campus and a Secondary Campus, which is located next to the Mount Isa Institute of TAFE.
+Mount Isa is a wonderful place to raise a family, facilities within the city are all a handy 5 – 10 mins drive or less, there is a selection of schools both state and catholic, a large assortment of sporting, musical and cultural groups and associations along with fishing and camping opportunities within the area.
+Mount Isa has two catholic primary schools and a senior catholic college, six state primary schools, one state junior high school campus and a secondary high school Campus, located next to the Mount Isa Institute of TAFE.

 Every August Mount Isa Rotary Clubs host the Mount Isa Rodeo, which is the largest Rodeo in the Southern Hemisphere.
 People travel from every part of the Globe to attend this event.

-While Mount Isa can feel isolated from the Coast, the friendliness and support of a great community make many who come for a short time stay for a long time.
+The friendliness and support of a great community comes from the isolation, with many who come for a short time staying for much longer.
 Jays Real Estate welcomes you and wishes you all the best for your future in Mount Isa.